ev3dev/ev3dev.github.io/docs/tutorials/using-docker-to-cross-compile.md

 Docker Toolbox however handles shared drives differently; there is no whale icon in the system tray.
 Instead, Docker Toolbox automatically allows sharing of your `C:\Users\myname` folder.
 Also, the path handling is different, you have to use paths in linux style, so the command below has to be changed:

-`docker run --rm --it -v /c/Users/myname/example/:/src -w /src ev3cc`
+`docker run --rm -it -v /c/Users/myname/example/:/src -w /src ev3cc`
 {% include /style/end-panel.html %}

 [docker-toolbox]: https://www.docker.com/products/docker-toolbox